-In millions of euro 2020 financial year 2019 financial year
+In millions of euro 2021 financial year 2020 financial year

-Financial instruments held for trading 28.9 60.3
+Financial instruments held for trading 25.3 28.9

-Fixed income and credit instruments 2.3 1.8
+Fixed income and credit instruments 3.9 2.3

-Equity instruments 3.6 3.9
+Equity instruments 2.7 3.6

-Foreign exchange instruments 27.7 58.1
+Foreign exchange instruments 24.0 27.7

-Loans and repurchase agreements (4.7) (3.5)
+Loans and repurchase agreements (5.3) (4.7)

-Instruments at market value option 0.1 1.0
+Instruments at market value option 1.5 0.1

-Other instruments recognised at market value through profit or loss 1.6 (1.4)
+Other instruments recognised at market value through profit

+or loss 1.2 1.6

-Debt instruments 1.9 3.2
+Debt instruments (3.2) 1.9

-Equity instruments (0.3) (4.6)
+Equity instruments 4.4 (0.3)

-Impact of hedge accounting (0.2) 0.2
+Impact of hedge accounting 0.2 (0.2)

-Derivatives used for market value hedging purposes 31.7 30.5
+Derivatives used for market value hedging purposes (56.5) 31.7

-Hedged items in market value hedge (31.9) (30.3)
+Hedged items in market value hedge 56.8 (31.9)

-TOTAL 30.4 60.1
+TOTAL 28.2 30.4

-Gains and losses on financial instruments measured at market value option mainly relate to instruments for which changes in value are likely to be offset by changes in the value of instruments in the trading book, which hedge them economically.
+Gains and losses on financial instruments measured at fair value through profit or loss mainly relate to instruments for which changes in value are likely to be offset by changes in the value of instruments in the trading book, which hedge them economically.

-Net gains on trading books include a non-material amount for 2020 and 2019, relating to the ineffective portion of cash flow hedges.
+Net gains on trading books include a non-material amount for 2021 and 2020, relating to the ineffective portion of cash flow hedges.

-Potential contributing factors to the ineffective portion include differences between hedging instruments and hedged instruments, specifically due to differences in the characteristics of the instruments, such as the frequency and date of interest rate index revisions, the frequency of payments and discount curves used, or when the derivative instruments have a non-zero market value at the date the hedging relationship is recorded.
-Value adjustments for counterparty risk applicable to hedging instruments are also sources of ineffectiveness.
+Potential ineffectiveness among the hedging instruments and the hedged instruments may arise from, for example, differences in the characteristics of the instruments, such as the frequency and timing of interest rate indexes, the frequency of payments and the discount curves used, or where the derivative instruments have a non-zero market value at the date the hedging relationship is documented.
+Counterparty risk value adjustments to hedging instruments are also sources of ineffectiveness.